MrAlexSee/InterviewTopics/README.md

 * [Greedy algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm): makes a locally optimal choice at each step.

-* [Las Vegas](https://en.wikipedia.org/wiki/Las_Vegas_algorithm) vs [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm): LV is a randomized algorithm which always produces a correct result or informs about the failure (it gambles with computational resources), MC is a randomized algorithm which might report an incorrect result (it gambles with result accurracy).
+* [Las Vegas](https://en.wikipedia.org/wiki/Las_Vegas_algorithm) vs [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm): LV is a randomized algorithm which always produces a correct result or informs about the failure (it gambles with computational resources), MC is a randomized algorithm which might report an incorrect result (it gambles with result accuracy).

 #### Sorting